wolverine79937/ASMLearning/README.md

 # ASMLearning
 This is my ASM learning archive.

+I'm working in Windows 11 so that will be my warning that the C sources included here will have #include <winmain.h> in them and in ASM they'll all be PE's or COFF's.

 And it appears that I am going to have to write my own .gitignore for ASM.
 I had to write a custom .gitignore once before.
 Que sera.

 ## Project Ideas